 month.
 In addition, the Spring 2015 issue of The Weston Historical Society Bulletin

-will be devoted to a history of these town services.
+is devoted to a history of these town services.

 The society began last spring to contact the three departments.
-We have discovered a rich trove of photographs, memorabilia, and objects such as leather fire buckets and fire hats from Engine Company #1, police badges, handcuffs, and "Wanted"posters, and a stock certificate from the privately owned Weston Water Company, founded in 1895.
+We discovered a rich trove of photographs, memorabilia, and objects such as leather fire buckets and fire hats from Engine Company #1, police badges, handcuffs, and "Wanted"posters, and a stock certificate from the privately owned Weston Water Company, founded in 1895.

 One of the goals of this exhibit is to highlight the day-to-day services we often take for granted and the emergency services we hope to never need.
 A second goal is show the evolution of town services as an expected and necessary responsibility of local government.